enselerizer/RTUassistant/README.md

 ## Run

-Run `npm run start:electron` to run the project.
+Run `npm run electron` to run the project.

 ## How it works